cycle/docs/docs/en/advanced/dynamic-schema.md

 $user = $orm->make('user', [/* fields* /]);
 ```

-> You can freely assign custom repositories and constraints to your entities.
+> You can freely assign custom repositories and scopes to your entities.

 ## Example
 ```php